-Kevin says of himself, “People will always see me as deaf and black; I don’t think people will see me as just another golfer.
-It just won’t happen.
-That’s my story.
-I guess it will always be my story.”
-For the first time in his career he has stature on the 2018 Web.com Tour.
-Reaching the PGA Tour is no longer a dream he will get his chance at the big stage!
+Kevin acknowledges, “People will always see me as deaf and black; I don’t think people will see me as just another golfer.
+That’s my story.”
+For the first time ever, Kevin holds real stature on the 2018 Web.com Tour now.
+Reaching the upper PGA echelon no longer feels like a distant aspiration.
+He will soon get his shot thanks to immense perseverance.

 References: